 🔎 Formula Explanation

-So, to exclude filtered-out cells only, we have used 1 as the function_num here.
+To exclude filtered-out cells only, we have used 1 in the function_num argument.
 And selected the full range of the dataset D5:D13 to calculate the average.
 Before filtering, we got the average of the full column.

 - Then, you have to filter the data to check the output.
-If you want to get average sales of any region, then click on the Filter icon on the Region column header cell.
+If you want to get the average sales of any region, then click on the Filter icon on the Region column header.

 - After that press OK.

-- Now, you will see that the average cell is showing the average sales for only the Alberta
+- Now, you will see that the Average cell is showing the average sales for only the Alberta region.

 1.2 For Data with Hidden Rows